Guidelines & Procedures

 A. Choice of a thesis laboratory

 Each student in an interdepartmental training program (IGP, QCB, or MSTP) is expected to complete a series of laboratory rotations typically in the first year of study.
 The number and length of rotations are established by each interdepartmental program.
 The students choose the laboratory rotations from the Open Lab List, a list of faculty who have funding, approval, and interest in accepting graduate students; the Open Lab List is available from the BRET office.
 In general, students are expected to spend about 15 hours per week working in a laboratory rotation, but this expectation and others concerning rotation reports and rotation presentations should be clarified with each laboratory director.
 Rotations provide detailed exposure to procedures, techniques, and intellectual atmospheres in different laboratories that will serve as the basis for selecting the thesis laboratory.
 At the end of the laboratory rotations, a student chooses one of their rotation laboratories for thesis research.
-The choice of laboratory must be approved by the faculty mentor and the DGS of the department.
+The choice of laboratory must be approved by the faculty mentor and the Director of Graduate Studies (DGS) of the department.

 B. Course Requirements